Mount St. Mary's Mountaineers men's basketball

 The Mount St. Mary's Mountaineers men's basketball team represents Mount St. Mary's University in Emmitsburg, Maryland, United States.
-The team's current head coach is Dan Engelstad.
-It competed in the Northeast Conference from 1989 until July 1, 2022, after which, they will join the Metro Atlantic Athletic Conference.
+Donny Lind is the program's current head coach since April 20, 2024.
+It competed in the Northeast Conference (NEC) from 1989 until July 1, 2022, when it joined the Metro Atlantic Athletic Conference.
 The Mountaineers play their home games at Knott Arena.

-The team has played in five NCAA Division I men's basketball tournaments by virtue of winning the NEC tournament.
-They were NCAA Division II National Champions in 1962 and NCAA Division II runner-up in 1981.
+The team has played in seven NCAA Division I men's basketball tournaments, most recently in 2025.
+Mount St. Mary's has a 3-7 all-time record at the NCAA tournament, with opening round wins over Coppin State, New Orleans, and American.
+They were NCAA Division II National Champions in 1962 and the NCAA Division II runner-up in 1981.

-Mount Saint Mary's basketball program is likely best known for the career of head coach Jim Phelan, who coached at Mount St. Mary's for 49 years, compiling 830 wins in 1,354 games.
+The Mount St. Mary's basketball program likely is known best for the career of head coach Jim Phelan, who coached at Mount St. Mary's for 49 years, compiling 830 wins in 1,354 games.
 He was inducted into the National Collegiate Basketball Hall of Fame in 2008.

 Postseason results

 NCAA Division I Tournament results

-The Mountaineers have played six previous NCAA Division I Tournaments.
-Their combined record is 2–6.
+The Mountaineers have played seven previous NCAA Division I Tournaments.
+Their combined record is 3–7.